f0lg0/portfolio/articles/state-dumping-kademlia.md

 });
 </pre>

 As you can see the data displayed is pretty simple, nothing fancy, just some IP addresses and IDs.
-The important thing though is that now we have a window to the program.
+The important thing though is that now we have a window on the program.
 We can dump data whenever we want in the code so we can take a better look at what's going on.

 <br>